AnujIITB/Credit--Card-Fraud-Detection/README.md

 6. Model building

-   • Train the model with various algorithm such as Logistic regression, SVM, Decision Tree, Random forest, XGBoost etc.
+   • Train the model with various algorithm such as Logistic regression, Support Vector machine , Decision Tree,K Nearest Neighbour , Random forest, XGBoost etc.
+   • improved performance of models using Ensemble Techniques i.e., AdaBoost, Gradient Boosting and RF
    • Tune the hyperparameters with Grid Search Cross Validation and find the optimal values of the hyperparameters

 7. Model evaluation